ippo615/miss-db/NOTES.md

  3. Make views for each route
   - each view can bemade of components
   - each should set the page title when mouned

+ 4. Firebase hosting
+  - build stuff
+  - upload and test

+ 5. Firebase data store
+  - save/load data into firebase

+ 6. User Journey
+  - design and use for a user

+ 7. Landing page:
+  - logo
+  - login
+  - about

 To get emoji flag from country code: function getFlagEmoji(countryCode) {